-81.259.
-In the UK, all SP and their dependants, who are UK citizens, or are eligible through their immigration status, are entitled to access the same services and facilities as any other UK citizen; this includes medical, educational, social services, or facilities provided by the responsible LA and Clinical Commissioning Group (CCG).
+81.270.
+In the UK, all SP and their immediate family, who are UK citizens, or are eligible through their immigration status, are entitled to access the same services and facilities as any other UK citizen; this includes medical, educational, social services, or facilities provided by the responsible Local Authority (LA) and Integrated Care Boards (ICGs) and Clinical Commissioning Group (CCG).
 The Army does not replicate these services, but the MOD accepts that where differences occur because of service in the AF, appropriate assistance may be provided where possible.
-Additional information is available in the Army's quarterly publication of Welfare Matters, the MOD AF Covenant Microsite, the Army Families Federation and Defence Connect Guidance | The British Army (mod.uk).
-The Army HIVEs website also contains links to Army HIVE blogs (which provide information) as well as contact details for all HIVE locations (UK and overseas).
+The Education Advisory Team (EAT) (UK) is part of DCS and provides professional information, advice, and guidance regarding the education of Service Children in the UK.
+They can advise on how to manage a move between Local Authorities, where the provision may vary and advocate on your behalf with Local Authorities to remove barriers.
+They can be contactable at RC-DCS-HQ-EAT@mod.gov.uk.
+Additional information is available in the Army's guarterly publication of Welfare Matters, the MOD AF Covenant Microsite, the Army Families Federation and Defence Connect Guidance | The British Army (mod.uk).
+The Army HIVEs and iHIVEs website also contains links to Army HIVE blogs (which provide information) as well as contact details for all HIVE locations (UK and overseas).